 If you’ve never traveled alone, this is where to do it

 Another great reason is the amazing infrastructure set up for pilgrims.
 Everything on the camino is very simple once you get the credencial.
-Also, those who didn’t speak Spanish were able to get by on their own since many of the hospitaleros and all the pilgrim office workers speak English.
+Also, those who didn’t speak Spanish were able to get by since many of the hospitaleros and all the pilgrim office workers speak English.

 Side note on safety

-Of course anything can happen anywhere you go, so always use common sense.
-Things have happened to pilgrims before, most notably the American woman who went missing on the trek.
+Of course something can happen anywhere you go, so always use common sense.
+Things have happened to pilgrims before, most notably the American woman who went missing.
 The number of incidents is minimal compared to the amount of people who walk the camino every day without a problem.
 Thankfully, I fall into the later category, but always, always be aware of your surroundings.

-Check out my other post for more photos and to hear about my experience on the camino.
+Check out my other camino post for additional photos and to hear more about my experience.